Tshepo-Letsoalo/Tshepo-Letsoalo/README.md

 # Hello!
-My name is Tshepo Letsoalo 👋
+My name is Tshepo 👋

 🎓 **BSc in Computer Science at University Of the People** | Cybersecurity & UX Design Certified
 🎓 GitHub Education Verified Student (since April 2026)